owahl/NumericalMethodsAlgorithms/README.md

 2. Move it to your local MATLAB directory.
 3. Type **[output1, output2, ...] = functionName(input1, input2, ...)** into the command window

-To learn more about each function, navigate to the appropriate folde
+To learn more about each function, navigate to the appropriate folder